SteeleBlockchainTechnology/obsidian/Documentation/White Paper.md

 ### 9.2 Token Economy Evolution

-The Vespucc.ai token economy will mature in tandem with the platform, promoting decentralization, liquidity, and community engagement. **The Vespucc.ai token, operating as a native token on the Cardano blockchain, will leverage Cardano’s secure and scalable infrastructure while maintaining the ability to interact with other blockchains through cross-chain bridges and interoperability protocols.** The following initiatives will shape its development:
+The Vespucc.ai token economy will mature in tandem with the platform, promoting decentralization, liquidity, and community engagement. **The Vespucc.ai token, operating as a native token on the Solana blockchain, will leverage Solana’s high-speed and scalable infrastructure while maintaining the ability to interact with other blockchains through cross-chain bridges and interoperability protocols.** The following initiatives will shape its development:

 - **Progressive Decentralization of Token Governance**
-    Governance will gradually shift to a community-driven model, empowering **holders of the native Cardano token** to vote on protocol upgrades, agent approvals, and resource allocation.
+    Governance will gradually shift to a community-driven model, empowering **holders of the native Solana token** to vote on protocol upgrades, agent approvals, and resource allocation.
 Mechanisms like quadratic voting may be implemented to ensure equitable representation across all stakeholders.
 - **Integration with Broader DeFi Ecosystems**
-    The **native Cardano token** will connect with Cardano’s DeFi platforms, allowing users to stake, lend, or borrow tokens within the Cardano ecosystem.
+    The **native Solana token** will connect with Solana’s DeFi platforms, allowing users to stake, lend, or borrow tokens within the Solana ecosystem.
 Additionally, through cross-chain bridges, the token can be used in DeFi applications on other blockchains, expanding its utility and supporting opportunities for yield farming and liquidity provision.
 - **Cross-Chain Operability for Enhanced Liquidity**
-    As a native token on Cardano, the Vespucc.ai token will have direct integration with Cardano’s ecosystem, while cross-chain bridges will enable token transfers to other major blockchain networks (e.g., Ethereum, Binance Smart Chain, Polkadot).
+    As a native token on Solana, the Vespucc.ai token will have direct integration with Solana’s ecosystem, while cross-chain bridges will enable token transfers to other major blockchain networks (e.g., Ethereum, Binance Smart Chain, Cardano).
 Wrapped token versions will further expand compatibility with decentralized applications (dApps), improving liquidity and accessibility.
 - **Token-Curated Agent Registries for Quality Assurance**
-    **Holders of the native Cardano token** will curate agent marketplaces, voting to approve agents that meet high quality and ethical standards.
+    **Holders of the native Solana token** will curate agent marketplaces, voting to approve agents that meet high quality and ethical standards.
 Reputation staking will align incentives, encouraging curators to maintain excellence across the platform.
 - **Staking Mechanisms for Specialized Agent Development**
-    Staking programs, using the **native Cardano token**, will fund the creation of agents tailored to niche industries or emerging technologies.
+    Staking programs, using the **native Solana token**, will fund the creation of agents tailored to niche industries or emerging technologies.
 Bounty programs will further incentivize developers to build impactful solutions, driving innovation through token rewards.
 - **Transaction-Based Microroyalties for Agent Creators**
-    Agent creators will earn microroyalties in the **native Cardano token** for each interaction with their agents, supplemented by performance-based token rewards for high-performing creations.
+    Agent creators will earn microroyalties in the **native Solana token** for each interaction with their agents, supplemented by performance-based token rewards for high-performing creations.
 This model ensures a sustainable income stream and motivates ongoing improvement.

 This evolving token economy will reinforce Vespucc.ai’s commitment to decentralization, aligning economic incentives with long-term growth and community success.